psieradzcd/gql/README.md

-I suggest using Visual Studio Code or any other lightweight editor (Atom, Sublime or Vim if you are a pro) for navigation as I didn't bother adding .sln file so you may have issues opening it with Visual Studio or Rider unless you add it yourself which should not be difficult thing to do.
+I suggest using Visual Studio Code or any other lightweight editor (Atom, Sublime or Vim if you are a pro) for navigation as I didn't bother adding .sln file so you may have issues opening it with Visual Studio or Rider unless you add it yourself which should not be a difficult thing to do.

 The code could use some refactoring but given the idea is to expose an end-to-end Gql + .NET solution I couldn't care less.
 Also, the attached Sqlite db schema consists of 13 entities but I only used 3 in this example, feel free to extend it in order to